 Field Notes Notebook – $9ish

-Every entrepreneur needs notebooks.
-We all have so many hair-brained ideas!
+Every entrepreneur needs notebooks because we have so many hair-brained ideas!
 I love, and own, a bunch of Field Notes notebooks in various sizes.
 These are perfect stocking stuffers and are great to keep around when an idea strikes.

 Liberty Puzzles – $39 to $100